adinabo/skincare_journal/README.md

 This collection is fundamental for tracking and managing the user's skincare routine.
 By storing each entry separately, the app allows users to monitor their skincare habits over time, see patterns in product usage, and make informed decisions about their routine.
 It also supports features like viewing, editing(by deleting and adding a new entry), and deleting past entries, providing users with comprehensive control over their skincare regimen.

 3. user_skintype
 The user_skintype collection holds information about each user’s skin type.
-Each document is associated with a specific user and records their chosen skin type (e.g., oily, dry, combination, sensitive).
+Each document is associated with a specific user and records their chosen skin type (e.g., oily, dry, combination, sensitive, normal).

 This collection is crucial for delivering personalized recommendations on the Products page, but also when the user is adding a new entry.
 By storing the user’s skin type, the app can customize the product suggestions it provides, ensuring that users receive the most appropriate advice for their unique skin needs.
 This personalization is a key feature of the app, making the user experience more relevant and effective.